 The Best Places to Find Snow in Northern California

 9. Lake Tahoe

 Lake Tahoe is by far one of the most popular winter getaways in the Golden State.
 This part of California where piles of snow cooperate with astounding views of the glistering lake makes the winter season look so magical.
 Home to picturesque Emerald Bay State Park, the area is best for such fun activities as skiing, snowmobiling, and ice skating.

 The snow season in Northern California usually starts in early October.
 The fresh powder appears on the highest peaks of the Lake Tahoe area, signaling of a quick arrival of the heavy snowfalls.
 The last snow of the season can fall in June.
 Normally, though, the new layers of the winter wonderland stop piling up in May.

 10. Eldorado National Forest

-The late fall bring the first snow and marks the beginning of the winter season in the Eldorado National Forest in Northern California.
+The late fall brings the first snow and marks the beginning of the winter season in the Eldorado National Forest in Northern California.
 And like in some other parts of this region, the magical time of the year can endure until June here.

 For the winter-loving residents of California, it only means more snow to have snowball fights, build snowmen, and sled until they can’t move.
 Apparently, even the Golden State can’t resist the joy and magic of the winter with its heavy snowfalls.